Dekeypetey40/Happy-Dog-Website/README.md

   - Icon for my website was taken from https://www.flaticon.com/ -<a href="https://www.flaticon.com/free-icons/dog" title="dog icons">Dog icons created by Freepik - Flaticon</a>

-  -All other photos are taken from unsplash
+  Hero and ethos section photos taken from unsplash:
-    -Hero photo by Jamie Street on Unsplash
+    -Hero photo by Jamie Street
-    -Ethos background photo by Cole Wyland on Unsplash
+    -Ethos background photo by Cole Wyland
+  Gallery photos:
+  -Mastiff photo taken from pixabay
+  Taken from Pexels
+  -Biting puppy (Guilherme Stecanella)
+  -Brown and white dog with ears standing up(Jan Kopczyński) -Black and white dog biting a toy (Karolina Grabowska) Taken from Unsplash:
+  -Two dogs and a woman by a lake and dog looking at toy (Chewy) -Two dogs in the snow (Tadeusz Lakota)
+  -A woman and her dog on a hike (Marcin Jozwiak)
+  -Dog sleeping on a couch (Curtis Thornton)
+  -Dog in hoodie (Karen Winegeart)
+  -Black dog with thank you card (Howie R)
+  -Yawning pug (charlesdeluvio)